The world’s most famous equation is undoubtedly E=mc2, also known as the ‘energy-mass equivalence’.

 - 0.6x the energy of the Krakatoa eruption

 - 0.8x the surface energy of the 2004 Indian Ocean earthquake and tsunami

-Put another way, if there was a way to completely convert a bottle of fruit juice into electricity, it would power a city many times over.
+Or perhaps more productively, if there was a way to completely convert a bottle of fruit juice into electricity, it would power a city many times over.

-On a more practical level, the E=mc2 equation was used in the development of the atomic bomb, which uses neutrons to split uranium atoms.
+The E=mc2 equation was used in the development of the atomic bomb, which uses neutrons to split uranium atoms.
 When the atoms split, a tiny portion of their mass is converted to radiation and heat, and this is where their explosive power comes from.